aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 **Properties:**

 `attributes` (optional) - List of attributes the will be passed to Aggregator class during execution of this command (refer to IdentityIQ documentation on aggregation for these attribute details).
-By default these are set as follows:
+By default, these are set as follows:

 * promoteAttributes: true,
 * correlateEntitlements: false,